Modular Nahm sums for symmetrizable matrices of indices $({2,\ldots, 2},1)$ and $({1,\ldots, 1},2)$: Proofs of Theorems , and

-Armed with Theorem \ref{main1a} and Theorem \ref{main1b}, it is now in a position to establish the modularity of the generalized Nahm sums $\widetilde{f}_{A,b,c,d}(q)$ and the multi-sums $\widetilde{f'}_{A',b',c',d'}(q)$, where $(A,b,c,d)$ are the modular quadruples specified in Theorem \ref{main1} and Theorem \ref{main2}, $(A',b',c',d')$ are the modular quadruples given in Theorem \ref{MT-3}.
+Armed with Theorem \ref{main1a}, we are now in a position to establish the modularity of the generalized Nahm sums specified in Theorems \ref{main1}, \ref{main2} and \ref{main3}.
 Let us first review some knowledge on modular functions.
-It turns out that such families of the generalized Nahm sums and multi-sums are certain modular functions for some congruence subgroup $\Gamma_1(N)$.
+It turns out that such families of the generalized Nahm sums are certain modular functions for some congruence subgroup $\Gamma_1(N)$.

 For a positive integer $N$, the congruence subgroups $\Gamma_0(N)$ and $\Gamma_1(N)$ are defined as

 where $\Gamma$ is the full modular group given by

 Let $\gamma= \in\Gamma$ act on $\tau\in \mathbb{C}$ by the linear fractional transformation